acessibilidade/site/README.md

-# site Todos por Acessibilidade (http://acessibilida.de) - Work In Progress
+# Site Todos por Acessibilidade - Work In Progress
-Conteúdo do site
+Conteúdo do site (http://acessibilida.de)